In-context Autoencoder for Context Compression in a Large Language Model: Introduction

-We highlight our contributions as follows: \begin{itemize}[leftmargin=0.3cm] \item We explore context compression in an LLM and propose the In-context Autoencoder (ICAE) – a simple yet effective and practical solution for addressing the long context challenge.
-Our approach generates a short span of compact and informative memory slots to represent a long context, which can be conditioned on by the LLM for various purposes.
-This either enables an LLM to express more information with the same context length or allows it to represent the same content with a shorter context, thereby enhancing the model's ability to handle long contexts while also helping reducing computational and memory overheads.
-Our work is orthogonal to other long context modeling approaches and can be combined with them to further improve the handling of long contexts in an LLM. \item To the best of our knowledge, we are the first to propose the pretraining and fine-tuning paradigm for context compression in LLMs.
-We observe that extensive self-supervised learning (i.e., autoencoding and language modeling) in the pretraining phase is very helpful to enhance the ICAE's capability to encode the original context into compressed memory slots.
-This pretraining process may share some analogies with humans enhancing their memory capacity through extensive memory training, which improves the brain's memory encoding capabilities~\citep{ericsson1980acquisition,engle1999working,maguire2003routes}, implying a novel perspective on working memory in the context of LLMs and artificial general intelligence (AGI). \end{itemize}
+We first \textbf{pretrain} the ICAE using both autoencoding (AE) and language modeling (LM) objectives so that it can learn to generate memory slots from which the decoder (i.e., the LLM) can recover the original context or perform continuation.
+The pretraining with massive text data enables the ICAE to be well generalized, allowing the resulting memory slots to represent the original context more accurately and comprehensively.
+Then, we \textbf{fine-tune} the pretrained ICAE on instruction data for practical scenarios by enhancing its generated memory slots' interaction with various prompts.
+We show the ICAE (based on Llama) learned with our pretraining and fine-tuning method can effectively produce memory slots with $4\times$ context compression.
+We highlight our contributions as follows: \begin{itemize}[leftmargin=0.3cm] \item We propose In-context Autoencoder (ICAE) – a novel approach to context compression by leveraging the power of an LLM.
+The ICAE either enables an LLM to express more information with the same context length or allows it to represent the same content with a shorter context, thereby enhancing the model's ability to handle long contexts with improved latency and memory cost during inference.
+Its promising results and its scalability may suggest further research efforts in context management for an LLM, which is orthogonal to other long context modeling studies and can be combined with them to further improve the handling of long contexts in an LLM. \item In addition to context compression, ICAE provides an access to probe how an LLM performs memorization.
+We observe that extensive self-supervised learning (e.g., autoencoding) in the pretraining phase is very helpful to enhance the ICAE's capability to encode the original context into compressed memory slots.
+This pretraining process may share some analogies with humans enhancing their memory capacity through extensive memory training, which improves the brain's memory encoding capabilities~\citep{ericsson1980acquisition,engle1999working,maguire2003routes}.
+We also show that an LLM's memorization pattern is highly similar to humans (see Table \ref{tab:ae_examples} and Table \ref{tab:memorization}).
+All these results imply a novel perspective on the connection between working memory in cognitive science~\citep{baddeley1992working} and representation learning in LLMs (i.e., context window). \end{itemize}